 Anyone who intends to become certified in cardiology, internal medicine, neurology, or oncology should register with the ACVIM office within 90 days of beginning their program (eg. by October 1 for residencies beginning July 1) and pay a registration fee to partially cover administrative expenses incurred throughout the certification process.
 The purpose of registration is to ensure that a candidate embarks on a training program that conforms to the requirements of the specialty in which he or she eventually wishes to become certified.
-Failure to register or delayed registration may jeopardize the candidate's certification process.
-The rules and regulations in effect at the time the candidate registers will generally apply for the duration of the certification process.
+Failure to register or delayed registration in effect at the time the candidate registers will generally apply for the duration of the certification process.